syeoleka/11364.github.io/index.md

 # [](#header-1) About

-This is a hands-on, project-based reading and research course.
-There will be a few introductory lectures, then the rest of the course will be hands-on tutorials, individual and team presentations, other class discussions, and a major team project.
+11-364 is a hands-on, project-based reading and research course.
+There will be lectures on core material, hands-on tutorials, individual and team presentations, other class discussions, and a major team project.

 # [](#header-1) Schedule